Type: Evening Event

 The hotel boasts 80 bedrooms all with sea views, looking across the impressive English Channel.
 All rooms include private bathroom, TV, radio, data points, direct dial telephone and tea/coffee making facilities a perfect retreat after an action-packed murder mystery evening.

-Guests will receive a delicious 3 course evening meal plus tea and coffee whilst the murder mystery takes place in one of the hotels traditional function rooms.
+Guests will receive a delicious 3 course evening meal whilst the murder mystery takes place in one of the hotels traditional function rooms.
 Murder Mystery guests can relax and unwind in the Lease Lounge, overlooking the English Channel, or in Summer on the Terrace, where you can enjoy a light snack or refreshments.

 "We were a party of six and had a fabulous time.
 Actors, food and hotel fantastic.
 Would recommend."(Based on 2 Reviews)